News & Insights

 What is Required in an ADA Self-Evaluation and Transition Plan?

-Evaluating every program, service, and activity in your community can be a daunting task.
-You might not know where to begin or feel you don’t have the time and resources.
-While completing your Self-Evaluation and Transition Plan may seem overwhelming, you can approach the task by getting started and then gradually developing an action plan to evaluate everything.
+Evaluating every program, service, and activity in your community as part of the Self-Evaluation and Transition Plan can be a daunting task, but you can approach the task by getting started and then gradually developing an action plan to evaluate everything.
 To help you get the ball rolling, we’ve outlined the following eight-step process for achieving ADA compliance.

 1. Designate an ADA Coordinator